KeyanSong/431-2018/homework/README.md

 ## A Template for Homework Assignments

-At least until you get your feet under you, use the provided template for producing a homework assignment, which is included in the specific Homework instructions.
+For the first two homeworks, we have provided a template (one per assignment) that will help you produce your result.
+These are described in the instructions for those two homeworks.
+You'll find the actual templates on the [Data and Code page](https://github.com/THOMASELOVE/431-2018-data).

 ## Grading Errors?

-As the semester progresses, you may find an error in grading that you would like Dr. Love to review.
-You would do this by filling out **[this Google Form]** before **[noon on 2018-12-13]**.
-See the [Syllabus](https://thomaselove.github.io/2018-431-syllabus/) for more details.
+As the semester progresses, you may find an error in homework grading that you would like Dr. Love to review.
+You would do this by filling out **[this Google Form]** before **noon on 2018-12-13**.
+See the last section of the [Syllabus](https://thomaselove.github.io/2018-431-syllabus/) for more details.

 ## Tips on Homework Submission